Updated: Apr 27

-For the entire year I was in 4th grade, the answer my mom’s daily question, “What was the best part of your day?” was exactly the same.
+For the entire year I was in 4th grade, the answer to my mom’s daily question, “What was the best part of your day?” was exactly the same.

 BUT, those regular reasons weren’t why snack time was MY favorite.
 Snack time turned into my first business.

 Early in the school year, after meticulous market research and an iron-clad business plan, I had cornered the snack time market.
 In my first ever business venture, I approached my mom with a thoroughly-thought-through proposal.

 “Mom, hear me out.”
 I took a deep breath.
 Game-time.

 “If you buy me marshmallows for snack time, I promise not to eat a single one, because I know you don’t like me having too much sugar.”
 I smiled, showing her my freshly brushed teeth (another healthy habit she seemed fond of).